-- Identify and agree where possible with the landowner the dates, times and expected duration of access.
-Identify the mode of access, whether on foot, by vehicle, or air (for example, using a drone). - Identify what equipment will be used. - Identify how many people are expected to enter the land on behalf of the electricity transmission company, and which company or organisation they represent. - Commit to minimising attendance where possible and appropriate, generally only with those personnel necessary to perform investigations or works permitted to access a property. - Seek agreement on reasonable notice periods for access that reflect land use and timing requirements (for example, stages of crop growth, animal husbandry). - Establish a preferred protocol with landowners for providing adequate notice for access requests or changing
+- Identify and agree where possible with the landowner the dates, times and expected duration and mode of access. - Identify key variables that may affect the proposed details. - Identify what equipment will be brought onto the land and the purpose it will be used for. - Identify how many people are expected to enter the land on behalf of the electricity transmission company, and which company or organisation they represent. - Commit to minimising attendance where possible and appropriate, generally only with those personnel reasonably required to safely perform investigations or works.